guillaumecherel/TutorialEAForModelling/README-en.md

 were first designed as optimisation methods and can be used to find solutions to this kind of problems.

-To know that a model can reproduce and observed phenomena does not entail that it represents how the phenomena is actually produced in nature.
+To know that a model can reproduce an observed phenomenon does not entail that it represents how the phenomenon is actually produced in nature.
 Other explanations could be possible.
 The proposed model is but one candidate among several possibilities.
 It is probably out of reach to be certain that it is the right one, and there can be more than one valid interpretation of the same phenomena.
 But we can attempt to test its validity.
 This is the problem of model **validation**.

-One way to test the model is to look for its different possible behaviours, that is, not only those we expect to reproduce, but also the unexpected ones.
-By looking for the unexpected behaviours, we get a chance to find some which are not acceptable, for example because they are in disagreement with empirical data.
-We also get a chance to notice that some kinds of behaviours are absent, and to interpret this as the inability of the model to generate them.
-These observations, if they are contradicted by empirical observation, gives us the opportunity to revise the model assumptions or find bugs in the code.
+One way to test the model is to look for its different possible behaviors, that is, not only those we expect to reproduce, but also the unexpected ones.
+By looking for the unexpected behaviors, we get a chance to find some which are not acceptable, for example because they are in disagreement with empirical data.
+We also get a chance to notice that some kinds of behaviors are absent, and to interpret this as the inability of the model to generate them.
+These observations, if they are contradicted by empirical observations, give us the opportunity to revise the model assumptions or find bugs in the code.
 They also give us the opportunity to express new hypotheses to be tested empirically.
 By reiterating this process of observation of the simulated model, hypotheses